Man arrested in connection to 29-year-old Spanish Fork cold case

 SPANISH FORK, Utah – Michael Ignatius Kufrin arrived at Utah County Jail after being arrested earlier this year in connection with a 1988 Murder.

 On May 22, Spanish Fork Police officers were called to a residence on 80 North 800 East.
-The tenet of the house reported that he had found human remains in a cement cellar behind the house.
+The tenant of the house reported that he had found human remains in a cement cellar behind the house.
 According to police, the remains were sent to the Utah State Medical Examiner’s Office, and were confirmed to belong to Peggy Sue Case.

 In July of 1988, Peggy Sue Case was reported missing to the Spanish Fork Police Department.
 Police reported that she was last seen alive leaving a party in Payson Utah on July 9, 1988.
 At the time of her disappearance, Case lived with Kufrin, her boyfriend, in Spanish Fork on 80 North 800 East.